Peter-van-Tol/LiteX-CNC/docs/src/modules/index.rst

   for pin location is not completely free.

 .. warning::
     When replacing the buffers with wires, the pins accept only 3.3 Volt!
+Also the total power dissipation of the FPGA should not be exceeded.

 .. toctree::
    :maxdepth: 2